 - Capacity is still restricted in public areas like cafeterias because these are used by patients and visitors who may not yet be vaccinated.

-- If you are running a fever or otherwise feeling sick, we ask that you not visit or come to work.
-We continue to screen for fever using infrared scanners at visitor and employee entrances.
+- If you're running a fever or otherwise feeling sick, don't visit or come to work.
+We continue to screen for fever and other symptoms at visitor and employee entrances.

 - We maintain restrictions on visitation.
 See the latest visitation policies here.